doda25-team10/operation/helm/myapp/README.md

     servicemonitor.yaml
 ```

-Running `helm install myapp ./helm/myapp` (or `helm upgrade --install`) is the single entrypoint for deploying the stack into any Kubernetes cluster (Minikube, kind, managed cloud, etc.).
-Before being able to run this however, it might be necessary to run `helm dependency build ./helm/myapp` if you get an error.

 Keep in mind, the Grafana part of the helm charts is NOT yet implemented.
 If you start the implementation, you can delete/change/add any and all Grafana related
 files you deem necessary